 - If possible, you should try to set up your bin about two days before adding worms.
 This allows the moisture level to reach equilibrium and lets the food waste start to break down– worms do not actually eat fresh foods but rather feed on the microbes that thrive by decomposing food scraps.

 - Cover the bottom of your bin with a layer of shredded newspaper.
 Mix it with your hand so that it is fairly fluffed up (it will compact with food and water, this is fine for the most part).
+It will be best to pre-moisten your paper.

 - Add food waste.
 Start lightly, about a pound of food per pound of worms.
 The worms may be in shock for a day or two upon entering the new system and you want to make sure you don’t overfeed them.
 For this first feeding, you can apply food in a fairly even layer across the bin.